 ESPF has selected a range of funds for you to invest your pension savings in.
 The Prudential have created (and maintain) a ‘Fund guide’ which includes information to help you understand the fund options and investment risks.
 The guide has detailed descriptions of the funds that are available to you.
 And includes a glossary and other practical information.
 Please read the guide fully before you choose where to invest.

-Prudential also provide fact sheets for all Funds available which provide the latest information on the make up of the Fund and performance.
+Prudential also provide fact sheets which provide the latest information on the Funds available including performance.
 Go to Workplace pensions fact sheets.
 Once there, click on the Workplace Pensions fund prices tool and filter the fund series to view Series 3 funds.
-The With-Profit fund’s factsheet (which is the default offering) is available here.
+The With-Profit fund’s factsheet is available here.

 You can apply to take out a Local Government AVC through the Prudential's website.